leapfrogtechnology/just-handlebars-helpers/README.md

 ```

 #### and
-Returns the boolean AND of two or more parameters passed i.e
+Returns the logical AND of two or more parameters passed i.e
 it is true iff all the parameters are true.

 Parameters: